cbalona/modern-actuary/static/content/journal/ppp-1-python/index.md

 ---
 title: "Python Preferred Practice 1: Python Version Management"
-description: "Choosing the right Python version and using pyenv to manage installations across different projects seamlessly."
+description: "Choosing the right Python version and using uv to manage installations across different projects seamlessly."
 date: "2023-07-17"
+changelog:
+  - date: "2025-11-16"
+    description: "Changed `pyenv` to `uv`"
 ---

 It can be daunting to learn a new programming language, especially if its your first